 I've worked for a number of computer and software companies including Hewlett Packard, Digital Equipment, Autodesk, Microsoft, and Intel over the years in Boston, Silicon Valley, Boise, Portland and my home town of Seattle, and lately weathered the winters of Rochester Minnesota.

-My parents loved music and played lots of Broadway musicals which I became familiar with.
 I was the one that was concertmaster of the Thalia youth symphony and in Vilem Sokol's Seattle Youth Symphony "1812" film, and concertmaster at MIT (well my other brother was concertmaster at Stanford..)
 My dad gave me a really nice violin he picked up at a pawn shop for $50, and the world's worst guitar for the PBS Frederick Noad classical guitar and the parks program folk guitar, which I've carried to Catholic and now Contemporay Christian music, and around Rochester I've joined the bunch of people who hang around the medical clinic piano either singing or playing streetcorner style songs.

 It's mostly the other stuff I get into that's on my web pages.